Nazulka/Visit-Kyrgyzstan/README.md

     If users click on a marker, a full information, including an image, name and description of the place appear in the sidebar section.

 * _**Contact**_
     * This page consists of a heading, paragraph and a contact form.
-There are three fields in the form: Name (required), Email (required) and Message (optional), as well as a checkbox and a "Submit" button.
+The form includes fields: Name (required), Email (required) and Message (optional), as well as a checkbox and a "Submit" button.
 All fields were carefully selected to make the form look simple to use and informal in order to appeal to a wider pool of users.
     "I would like to receive a newsletter" checkbox allows users to subscribe for a newsletter.
     * The form has been connected to EmailJS and allows users to send emails directly, using client-side technologies, without a need for a server.
 Upon clicking on the "Submit" button of the form, users will see a SweetAlert2 custom popup box to inform them if it has been successful / failed.

 * _**Footer**_
     * Footer is designed using Bootstrap and is located on the bottom of the page.
-It takes up the whole width of the screen on all devices.
+It is responsive and takes up the whole width of the screen on all screen size devices.
-    * The social media icons are placed in the middle of the bar and change color on hover to let the users know they are clickable.
+    * The social media icons are placed in the middle of the bar and change color on hover (#a4a7a5) to let users know they are clickable.
     Icons are linked to the external social media websites and open in new tabs.
     * Copyright info is placed underneath the social media icons.

 ### Future Features